-I am a senior research scientist at NVIDIA Research and a visiting scholar at Stanford University.
-I will be starting as an Assistant Professor in the Department of Computer Science at the University of Texas at Austin in Fall 2020.
+I am an Assistant Professor in the Department of Computer Science at The University of Texas at Austin.
 I am also a core faculty member in the Robotics Consortium at UT and a senior research scientist at NVIDIA.

 My goal is to build intelligent algorithms for robots and embodied agents that reason about and interact with the real world.
 My research lies at the intersection of robotics, computer vision, and machine learning.
 I focus on developing methods and mechanisms of perception and control to achieve general-purpose robot autonomy.
 I received my Ph.D. from Stanford Computer Science.